cxinsys/cellcraft/README.md

 ## Overview

-CellCraft is a web-based platform designed for researchers to reconstruct Gene Regulatory Networks (GRNs) efficiently.
-It provides a **visual programming interface**, enabling non-programmers to conduct complex GRN analysis.
-Powered by **TENET** and **FastTENET**, the platform ensures high-performance GRN reconstruction.
-Docker-based deployment simplifies setup and facilitates seamless local server operations.
+CellCraft is a web-based application designed for researchers to efficiently reconstruct Gene Regulatory Networks (GRNs).
+It provides a **visual programming interface**, enabling non-programmers to conduct complex GRN analyses with ease.
+The platform includes built-in support for **TENET**, **FastTENET**, and various other GRN inference tools, with more plugins continuously being added to enhance its capabilities.
+Additionally, users can manage their own datasets through their accounts, upload files, and integrate them into projects for analysis.
+Docker-based deployment simplifies setup and ensures seamless local server operations.

 ## Key Features